DillonSteyl/SCIE1000/Week 10/README.md

 Things to do:

-1. Write tests
+1. Test in mypy
+ - intro
+ - mod 1
+ - mod 2
+ - mod 3
+ - gcd
  - menu 1
  - menu 2
  - menu 3
  - menu challenge
+2. Read through each exercise and check to make sure everything is explained clearly and spelling/grammar is alright
+3. tell shelley the good news